marctrem/usbarmory-wiki-fork/Preparing-a-bootable-microSD-image.md

 Alternate toolchain (Linaro 4.9)
 ---------------------

-The Linaro toolchain has also been positively tested.
+The Linaro toolchain can be alternatively used if a packaged one, such as gcc-arm-linux-gnueabihf, is not available.

 ```
 wget http://releases.linaro.org/14.09/components/toolchain/binaries/gcc-linaro-arm-none-eabi-4.9-2014.09_linux.tar.xz